velartrill/velartrill.github.io/orig/spirals/addicted/always-a-junkie.md

 He nods.
 "The thought occurred to me as well.
 But here's where I'm stuck — I *could* play it safe and buy up five or ten carriers for our own use, which would safely squash any schemes the robin might have, but that would be an *enormous* capital expense, and then we're stuck dealing with all the attendant liabilities, indefinitely.
 And shipping is *not* a business I want to be in, my dear — have you ever seen a barnacle face-to-face?"
 He shudders.
 "Horrible creatures.
 They cost the industry something like six large per annum, and that's just worldwide!"

 I purse my lips.
 "Yeah — it's a huge risk either way.
 Two thirds of our smack winds up in the Archipelago, and those robins… some of them have serious money.
-Have you ever heard of something called an 'archcountess?'"
+Have you ever heard of something called a 'nebularch?'"

 Oravdenel raises an eyebrow.
 "I have now."